ATNF/askapsoft/Code/Doc/user/current/doc/recipes/combinemultiepoch.rst

     linmos.cutoff           = 0.2
     EOFINNER

-    NCORES=200
+    NCORES=650
     NPPN=20
     srun --export=ALL --ntasks=${NCORES} --ntasks-per-node=${NPPN} linmos-mpi -c "$parset" > "$log"

 Things to change / be aware of:

 * imList is the list of images you give to linmos.
-In this example, I have given the combined, contiuum subtracted images directly to the imList variable.
+In this example, I have given the combined, continuum subtracted images directly to the imList variable.
 * wtList is the weights images produced by imager in exactly the same fashion as mentioned above.
 * imageName and weightsImage are the names of the output image and weight map from linmos.
-* Provided no primary beam correction has been applied weightstate=Inherent and weighttype=Combined
+* Provided no primary beam correction has been applied use weightstate=Inherent and weighttype=Combined